FuckingNode/fuckingnode.github.io/docs/manual/whats-next.md

 This project was made out of the nowhere and I never expected to focus so much on it and giving it so many features and work.
 I hope you found it useful.

 Thanks for reading this manual until the end.
-You may now flex about being a Certified Node Fucker (and if this project gets popular enough I will actually start emitting FuckingNode certifications).
+You may now flex about being a Certified Node Fucker (and if this project gets popular enough I will actually start emitting FuckingNode certifications, promise).